ministryofjustice/Claim-for-Crown-Court-Defence/docs/cookie_rotation.md

    add the current secret to that and modify the existing SECRET_KEY_BASE to hold the new secret.

-   Note: secret env vars are kept in `.k8s/<context>/<environment>/secrets.yaml` , where `environment` can be dev, staging, production or any other "namespace".
+   Note: secret env vars are kept in Kubernetes Secrets on the cluster They can be viewed by running `kubectl -n <namespace> get secrets cccd-secrets -o json`.

-4. Deploy the application, ensuring the new secrets are applied first.
-The `.k8s/<context>/scripts/deploy.sh` or `.circleci/deploy.sh` scripts will apply the secrets before the image, thereby ensuring this.
+4. Deploy the application, manually [updating](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/deploying-an-app/add-secrets-to-deployment.html#adding-a-secret-to-an-application) the Secrets in the cluster first.

 5. Leave the rotation in place for x, where x is however long (days?!) we think it will take the majority of